 KPI 2: Percentage of Santa Clara University Students Engaged in Social Entrepreneurship

 Our 5-year destination will see 10% of Santa Clara University graduates engaging in social entrepreneurship.
 To meet this goal, we plan to connect with 500 students per year across all academic units.
-That engagement could be informational through coursework, formational through a hands-on internship with a social enterprise, or transformational by participating in our award-winning Miller Center Lewis Family Fellowship program that combines two academic courses with a summer conducting an action research project with a social enterprise.
+That engagement could be informational through coursework, formational through a hands-on internship with a social enterprise, or transformational by participating in our award-winning Miller Center Fellowship program that combines two academic courses with a summer conducting an action research project with a social enterprise.

-Starting down this path while the SCU campus was still all remote due to the pandemic certainly put a lot of debris in the way.
+Starting down this path while the SCU campus was still entirely remote due to the pandemic certainly put a lot of debris in the way.
 But that didn’t slow us down.
 We found ways to reach 169 students this past academic year, including a mix of virtual internships, course projects, and our signature fellowship program.
 Moreover, we’re not waiting for things to get back to “normal” to build for medium-term success.
 We held our first faculty development workshop for 20 faculty members and have an open call for research proposals from faculty, which will create exciting research opportunities for Santa Clara students.